required for program

 In the Applied Mathematics program, you'll gain skills needed to thrive in science and technology industries.
 With an Applied Mathematics degree, you'll gain knowledge needed for graduate study in mathematics.

-Students learn mathematical concepts like the infinite, dimension, and mathematical certainty while seeking to know the mind of an orderly Creator.
-We also investigate how faith has shaped the development of quantitative disciplines.
+At Northwestern, you'll learn from Christ-centered professors with professional expertise.
+You'll study concepts including infinite, dimension, and mathematical certainty in a faith-based program.
+You'll also investigate how faith has shaped the development of quantitative disciplines.

 Northwestern students take part in local, regional, national, and international mathematics competitions.
 You also have the opportunity to present your work at local and national conferences.